dotnet/docs-aspire/docs/database/mongodb-component.md

 In this article, you learn how to use the .NET Aspire MongoDB database component.
 The `Aspire.MongoDB.Driver` library:

-- Registers a [IMongoClient](https://www.mongodb.com/docs/drivers/csharp/current/quick-start/#add-mongodb-as-a-dependency) in the DI container for connecting MongoDB database.
+- Registers a [IMongoClient](https://www.mongodb.com/docs/drivers/csharp/current/quick-start/#add-mongodb-as-a-dependency) in the DI container for connecting to a MongoDB database.
 - Automatically configures the following:
   - Health checks, logging and telemetry to improve app monitoring and diagnostics
+- It supports both a local MongoDB Database and a [MongoDB Atlas](https://mdb.link/atlas) database deployed in the cloud.

 ## Prerequisites

-- MongoDB database and connection string for accessing the database.
+- If using Atlas, make sure you have a database deployed and your connection string.

 ## Get started